 If your tutor cancels due to illness you will have to reorganise an alternative date and time.

 Your tutor will make a decision on conducting the course in adverse weather.
-If the tutor deems it not safe to conduct the course (such as, but not limited to, snow, wind or rain), the course will need to be rearranged at a mutual agreed date and time.
-No refunds are given for postponement of courses due to adverse weather.
+If the tutor deems it not safe to conduct the course (such as but not limited to, snow, wind or rain), the course will need to be rearranged at a mutually agreed date and time.
+No refunds are given for the postponement of courses due to adverse weather.

 If you cannot attend the course for whatever reason or you wish to cancel, you will be entitled to a full refund provided that: